 On September 1, 2019 at 1:35 PM Robin Marchelle Taylor Townsend departed this life and joined her mother and Aunt Ethel Lou in heaven.
 Robin was born to the late Noah “Bub” Harmon and Madge Lettie Taylor on April 22, 1962.

-To send flowers in memory of Robin Marchelle Townsend, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Robin Marchelle Townsend, please visit our Heartfelt Sympathies Store.

 She was raised in Atlantic, Virginia and received her education in the Accomack County Public School System.
 In 1980, Robin graduated from Arcadia High School.
 She later furthered her education at Woodbridge Technical School and Wor-Wic Community College.